wunderbaum/TM1638JaroMQTTRemote/README.md

 D3  <-> DIO
 3.3 <-> VCC
 </pre>

+Edit the wifidata.h according to your local network and compile.

+TODO:
+Shade function, Housing, powersource etc etc.

 This is a project in development, so feel free to participate!

-TODO:
-Housing, powersource etc etc.